multiplemonomials/AEONS/README.md

 2. Install Notepad ++.
 It isn't required but it is incredibly useful.

+3. Extract the contents of the /src folder to Arduino-1.0.3/libraries/AEONS

-3. Open the AEONS_Config file with Notepad ++.
+3. Open the AEONS_Config.h file with Notepad ++.

 4. Follow the comments to select your motherboard and thermistor

+3. Open the Printer.cpp file.

 5. Enter in your AXIS_STEPS_PER_MM

 6. Scroll down and set your AXIS_MAX_LENGTHs

-7. Create and copy all of the files into the arduino-1.0.3\libraries\AEONS directory

 8. Launch arduino.exe and select your board from the tools/boards menu